eformsignen/eformsignen.github.io/help/chapter1.rst

    documents from templates and send them to recipients to be reviewed and signed.

--  **Form Builder (MS Office add-in)**
+-  **eformsign for Microsoft Office (Office add-in)**

-   Form builder (MS Office add-in) is a tool used to create electronic forms by converting Microsoft Office files such as applications, contracts, and agreements into electronic forms that contain fields such as signature and text box.
-Form builder (MS Office add-in) also uploads the converted electronic forms onto eformsign.
-Form builder (MS Office add-in) is an Microsoft Office add-in, and it is shown as a ribbon menu which is called **OZ in Office**.
+   eformsign for Microsoft Office is an Office add-in that creates electronic forms by converting Microsoft Office files, such as applications, contracts, and agreements, into forms with fields like signatures and text boxes.
+The add-in also uploads these electronic forms to eformsign and integrates into the Office ribbon menu as **eformsign**.

 -  **Dashboard**